Cosmological perturbations in SFT inspired non-local scalar field models: Cosmological perturbations formalism

-Juxtaposing equations (\ref{deltaGIeps01nlscalar}) with the above derived $\Delta$ and (\ref{deltaepsij}) we see that perturbations become equivalent in the model with one non-local scalar field and in the model with many local scalar fields.
-This means that in order to study behavior of perturbation of the energy density one may use equation (\ref{deltaepsij}) with functions $\zeta_{ij}$ being subject to equations (\ref{deltaijeps}).
-The quantity which should be considered as energy density perturbation is $\varepsilon_\tau$.
-Functions $\zeta_{ij}$ play auxiliary role and normally should not be given an interpretation.

-\section{Space homogeneous perturbations, $k=0$}
+\subsection{Space homogeneous perturbations, $k=0$}

-As we have noted in Section~4 space homogeneous perturbations should be considered separately and the equations derived in the previous Sections are not applicable.
-Independence of perturbations of spatial coordinates implies $0a$ and $ab$ for $a\neq b$ components of the Einstein equation and $a$ components of the conservation equation remain unperturbed.
-Effectively this means $\beta=\gamma\equiv0$ in the metric perturbation (\ref{deltametric}) and $v\equiv0$ in the energy-momentum tensor perturbation (\ref{deltastress}) (the anisotropic stress $\pi^s$ can be put to zero as usual).
-Therefore starting with the Einstein equations $G_{\mu\nu}=8\pi G T_{\mu\nu}$ one gets only three equations which are as follows
+Independence of perturbations of spatial coordinates implies $(0,a)$ and $(a,b)$ for $a\neq b$ components of the Einstein equation and $a$ components of the conservation equation remain unperturbed.
+Effectively this means $\beta=\gamma\equiv0$ in the metric perturbation (\ref{deltametric}) and $v\equiv0$ in the energy--momentum tensor perturbation (\ref{deltastresstext}) (the anisotropic stress $\pi^s=0$ as usual).
+Therefore, starting with the Einstein equations $G_{\mu\nu}=8\pi G T_{\mu\nu}$ one gets only three equations which are as follows

 where the third equation is a consequence of the first two.
 It is not a problem to have one equation less since one of the perturbation functions can be gauged away.
 In a system with many fluids one has instead of (\ref{k01})